Shreyanshishere/Hactoberfest2022/README.md

 This is a Mobile Price Prediction Model made by Shreyansh Gupta.</h3>
 # Hacktoberfest 2022
 It is back again the time of the year to celebrate Hacktoberfest.
 This repository contains coding exercises that you can easily solve with basic knowledge in programming.
+The goal is to give back and contribute to open-source projects.

 <h3>What is Hacktoberfest?</h3>